The Supersonic Project: The Early Evolutionary Path of SIGOs: Timescale Analysis of the Evolution of SIGOs

 In a simulation with limited resolution, each Voronoi cell has an associated gas mass.
 Therefore, gravitational interactions between these cells can lead to changing the object's energy by an order of itself.
 This processes, called $2$-body relaxation, has been shown to be a possible limiting factor on simulations of SIGOs \citep{naoznarayan14,popa}.
 This process essentially ``evaporates'' the object as a function of time.
 The $2$-body relaxation timescale for $N$ particles can be written as

-\citep[]{BinneyTremaine} where $\sigma$ is the $1$D velocity dispersion within the SIGO and $r$ is taken to be the minimum principle axis length.
+\citep[]{BinneyTremaine} where $\sigma$ is the $1$D velocity dispersion within the SIGO and $r$ is taken to be the minimum principle axis length (ergo ${\rm r}/\sigma$ is t$_{\rm cross}$, such that this relaxation time describes the timescale on which the SIGO significantly changes in size).
 SIGOs can have as few as $\sim 100$ gas particles in these simulations, which combined with their small sizes and fairly high velocity dispersions leads to artificial relaxation times on the order of tens of Myr.
 This underscores the need for caution when following the evolution of SIGOs to low redshifts in these cosmological simulations: at our resolution, low-mass SIGOs with around $10^4$ M$_\odot$ of material are already beginning to be destroyed by artificial relaxation at redshift $20$.

-We depict the timescale from Eq.~(\ref{Eq:relaxtime}) in Figure \ref{Fig:AgeVsMass} (see also \ref{Fig:CollapseTimescale}), as a solid black line.
-As seen in the figure, the main effect shortening the lifetime of our SIGOs is the relaxation timescale generated by our limited resolution.
+We depict the timescale from Eq.~(\ref{Eq:relaxtime}) in Figure~\ref{Fig:AgeVsMass} (see also Figure~\ref{Fig:CollapseTimescale}), as a solid black line.
+As seen in the Figure, the main effect shortening the lifetime of our SIGOs is the relaxation timescale generated by our limited resolution.
+Lower-mass SIGOs left of the black dashed line at $10^5$ M$_\odot$ may be destroyed by this relaxation before $z=20$.
 Thus, we expect SIGOs in the Universe to have increased longevity not captured by our simulation.